 To ensure that your frozen produce stays fresh all winter long, follow the simple tips below!

-- Choose the freshest, blemish-free produce you can find.
-Thoroughly wash and dry it to remove pits, stems, leaves and hulls before freezing.
+Choose the freshest, blemish-free produce you can find.
+Thoroughly wash and dry it to remove pits, stems, leaves, and hulls before freezing.
 If you decide to use a special produce wash, make sure it is all-natural.
 Aunt Fannies produce wash for fruits and vegetables is a good choice.

-- If you’re freezing fruit, place on a cookie sheet as individual pieces and flash freeze for 2 to 3 hours.
+If you’re freezing fruit, place it on a cookie sheet as individual pieces and flash freeze for 2 to 3 hours.
 Flash freezing preserves the natural juices and flavors of food by freezing it quickly.
-Use a spatula to transfer the frozen fruit to a freezer safe bag and put it back in the freezer.
+Use a spatula to transfer the frozen fruit to a freezer-safe bag and put it back in the freezer.
 Skip the disposables and try Reusable Freezer Gallon Bags.

-- Freezing vegetables can be a little trickier than freezing fruits.
-Some are best frozen raw, while others freeze best after being cooked, so be sure to learn more to ensure best results.
+Freezing vegetables can be a little trickier than freezing fruits.
+Some are best frozen raw, while others freeze best after being cooked, so be sure to research carefully to ensure the best results.

-- Herbs can be pureed in a small amount of water and frozen in ice cube trays.
-Pop the cubes out of the tray and store them in freezer bags .
+Herbs can be pureed in a small amount of water and frozen in silicone ice cube trays.
+Pop the cubes out of the tray and store them in freezer bags.
 When you want to add fresh herbs to a soup or stew, just toss in an herb cube!

-- Store frozen fruits for up to one year and vegetables for about 18 months.
+Store frozen fruits for up to one year and vegetables for about 18 months.
 Storing produce longer than this may cause changes in flavor.
 Put the date on the containers and note what type of food they contain before freezing!
 You might want to invest in some Removable Freezer Labels.
 No sticky tape residue or marker left behind.

-- Frozen produce will often have a slightly different texture than fresh produce.
-Use frozen berries in smoothies or frozen vegetables in soups rather than eating them alone like you might with fresh produce.
+Frozen produce will often have a slightly different texture than fresh produce.
+Use frozen berries in smoothies or frozen vegetables in soups rather than eating them alone as you might with fresh produce.